OGRECave/ogre/Docs/src/tutorials/deferred.md

 # Deferred Shading {#deferred}
-This wiki article is complementary to the deferred shading demo that is part of the Ogre SDK.
+This tutorial is complementary to the deferred shading sample that is part of Ogre.
 It will reference the code quite a bit and explain some of the decisions made when implementing the deferred shading framework for the demo.

 @tableofcontents